SantiMontiel/santimontiel/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/santiago-montiel-mar%C3%ADn-07401b19b/)
 [![GitHub](https://img.shields.io/badge/GitHub-4C4C4C?style=for-the-badge&logo=github&logoColor=white)](https://github.com/SantiMontiel)

-Welcome to my profile! 🤗

-📚 I am a researcher and master's student at University of Alcalá.
+📚 I am a __researcher__ and __master's student__ at University of Alcalá.
 Right now, my work on research is focused on RADAR Perception for Autonomous Vehicles using state-of-the-art sensors and Machine Learning algorithms.
 As for the student aspect, I am currently on the second year of a M. Sc. degree in Industrial Engineering, focused on Robotics and Perception.

 🤖 As for my previous notable works, I developed my Bachelor's Final Project: "Multi-Object Tracking system based on LiDAR and RADAR for Intelligent Vehicles applications" which was qualified with Honors.
 I designed a traditional ML-based perception pipeline performing a sensor fusion between both sensors.
 I was also a member of UAH Robotics Team for three years (2019-2022).
 We became the Champions of Eurobot Spain (April 2022) and we participated in the Eurobot International Finals at France (May 2022).